Patriot Act with Hasan Minhaj: Production

 On March 1, 2018, it was announced that Netflix had given a series order to a new weekly series created by Hasan Minhaj and Prashanth Venkataramanujam for a first season consisting of thirty-two episodes, split into several volumes.
 Executive producers were expected to include Minhaj, Venkataramanujam, Michelle Caputo, Shannon Hartman, and Jennie Church-Cooper.
 Production companies involved with the series were slated to consist of Art & Industry and Haven Entertainment.
+When writing episodes about the show Minhaj frequently excluded or limited the role that researchers played in developing content and could be dismissive of fact checkers.
 On June 7, 2018, it was reported that Jim Margolis had joined the series as showrunner and an executive producer.
 On August 9, 2018, it was revealed that the series had been titled Patriot Act with Hasan Minhaj and that it would premiere on October 28, 2018.
 Volume 3 taped and aired on Netflix in May and June 2019, and Volume 4 was released on August 4.
 Volume 5 of Patriot Act released on Netflix on November 10, 2019.
 Volume 6 was due to release on March 29, 2020 but was postponed due to the global COVID-19 pandemic.
 On August 18, 2020, Netflix canceled the series after six seasons.